-We planted more than 4 million trees in the last two seasons with thousands of planters in hundreds of communities.
+Thousands of people from hundreds of communities planted 4 million trees in the last two seasons with our help.

-Having gained a lot of experience reaching these milestones we have renewed our strategy and will plant a mix of 100% indigenous forest trees as well as fruit trees from now on.
+Having gained a lot of experience reaching these milestones we have renewed our strategy and will provide a mix of 100% indigenous forest seeds as well as fruit trees from now on.